Expert Advice on Pruning: What: What to Avoid and Not Do

 What is the best frequency to trim my trees?

-Do I need to prune my trees on my own or do I require the help of a professional?
+Do I need to prune my trees on my own or do I need the help of a professional?

 Does pruning harm my trees?